 14. Santina

-Santina is a self-pollinate species that crosses between Stella and Summit cherries.
-And once again, this was a result of the Pacific Agri-Food Research Station in Summerland in 1973.
-Today, they are a gardeners’ favorite cultivar due to their high production and good crack resistance.
+Appearing in 1973, Santina is a self-pollinate species that crosses between Stella and Summit cherries.
+This was another result of the Pacific Agri-Food Research Station in Summerland.
+Today, it is a gardeners’ favorite cultivar due to their high production and good crack resistance.

 Overall, they are medium-sized cherries with a sweet and low-acid profile.
 So if you do not want to enjoy them fresh, you can preserve them (such as freezing or drying) or pair these juicy fruits with your favorite treats.